Skip to main content

 10. Click Save.

-2. Add a title for the app.
+2. Add a title for the analysis.

 3. Select Interactive > Checkbox Group.